-The Compliance Supervisor ensures that all steps of this policy are completed within 30 working days of the determination or as agreed upon by the external agencies, e.g., OHRP, FDA, etc. For more serious actions, and as appropriate, the Compliance Supervisor will expedite reporting.
+The Regulatory Programs Manager ensures that all steps of this policy are completed within 30 working days of the determination.
+For more serious actions, and as appropriate, the Regulatory Programs Manager will expedite reporting.
+If additional time is needed to gather facts, or determine corrective actions, a preliminary report will be submitted within 30 days, to be followed by a final report.